sporeproject/spore-frontend/README.md

 ### About the SporeAPI™ and how to run it locally

-- By default, this repository is configured to use the Spore API hosted at `api.sporeproject.org`.
+- By default, this repository is configured to use the Spore API hosted at `frontend-api.spore.ws`.
 Its main use is to retrieve some information that needs to be processed by the chain or other static data for the better display on the site and CMC/CoinGecko data requirements.

 - **Using a local API Instance**: